 My love affair with the 50mm f/1.4 traces back to my earliest days as a photographer.
 The first camera I ever owned, a Pentax MV-1, came with a 50mm f/1.4 attached.
 For years it was the only lens I ever used.

 As almost any photographer will tell you, the 50mm focal length represents a “normal” field of view on a 35mm film camera or full-frame digital SLR.
 It’s very close to how the human eye takes in the world.
 A 50mm is not exactly wide, but often wide enough if you take a step back.
 It’s not long, but long enough for most kinds of shooting—and certainly for making portraits.

-When I bought by first digital SLR, I picked up a Canon 50mm f/1.4 to go with it.
-That was ten years ago and I still use the lens all the time.
+When I bought my first digital SLR, I picked up a Canon 50mm f/1.4 to go with it.
+That was more than a decade ago and I still use the lens all the time.

 Canon makes the the very same 50mm today, and it still sells for under $400.
 In the often pricey world of digital photography, I consider that a bargain.
 And, as I’ll explain in a moment, if you’re considering a 50mm this might be an especially good time to get one.

 Meditation Mount in Ojai (50mm, f/5.6, 1/200, ISO 100)

 I carry the 50mm around with me almost everywhere I go.
 It fits on my Canon 6D, just as it used to fit on my original 5D some years ago, and, before that, the 20D and Digital Rebel.
 Many times it’s the only lens in the bag.
 For street photography, casual portraits, and just about anything else that catches my eye, it’s an obvious choice.